Leadership Styles

 Published on February 15th

 Laissez-faire leadership grants complete freedom to subordinates or followers to function how they want and with what they want; a laissez-faire leader leaves followers with as many roles and choices as possible.
 This leadership style also uses the delegative leadership style, which involves delegating work to competent, trustworthy, and known to execute flawlessly.
 Delegation comes with challenges, especially when it comes to project management.
 It is strongly advisable to follow-up and inspect what you expect when it comes to this open leadership style.
+This leadership style can become dysfunctional when the leader has a propensity toward being apathetic toward their job or relationships with others.
+However when there is structure and purpose given to a laissez faire leadership style, it changes the form and function of the relationships and outputs.

 4. Participative Leadership